-The Victorian Transport Plan should be informed and align with Regional Freight Transport Plans.
+The Victorian Transport Plan should be informed and align with Regional Freight Transport Plans as outlined in Section 2.1.

 Victorian Government complete a Victorian Transport Plan which includes a Freight and Ports Strategy.

 Victorian Government provides adequate resourcing in order to implement the Victorian Transport Plan.